Mircea-MMXXI/azapy/docs/LSSD_th_doc.md

 Name of the price column from `mktdata` used in the weights calibration.
 The default is ``'adjusted'``.
 * `freq` :
-Rate of returns horizon in number of business day. it could be ``'Q'`` for quarter or ``'M'`` for month.
+Rate of returns horizon in number of business days. it could be ``'Q'`` for quarter or ``'M'`` for month.
 The default is ``'Q'``.
 * `hlength` :
 History length in number of years used for calibration.
 A